floragunncom/search-guard-docs/_content/_docs_kibana/kibana_read_only.md

 In read only mode:

 * Only the Dashboard application is accessible
-* Only the Dashboard and (if configured) the Multitenancy links are visible
+* Only the Dashboard and (if configured) the Multi-Tenancy links are visible
 * The controls to create, edit and delete dashboards are hidden
 * All tenants are switched to read only automatically